 -APRIL 1, 2014 ELECTION NEWS

 VOTERS HAVE PASSED BALLOT MEASURE C TO ALLOW OHVs TO RIDE ON Designated OHV Routes in Silverton (map).
 PLEASE BE AWARE OF WHAT STREETS YOU ARE ALLOWED TO RIDE ON.
 ALSO NOTE: GASOLINE IS NOT AVAILABLE FOR SALE ON THE DESIGNATED ROUTES, SO COME PREPARED.
-IF GAS IS NEEDED, THE CAMPGROUND OWNERS AT THE STAGING AREA WILL TAKE RIDERS TO THE GAS STATION, AS THE GAS STATION IS NOT ON THE DESIGNATED ROUTE.
+IF GAS IS NEEDED, THE CAMPGROUND OWNERS AT THE STAGING AREA WILL TAKE RIDERS TO THE GAS STATION, AS THE GAS STATION IS ON HWY 550, WHICH IS NOT ON THE DESIGNATED ROUTE.

 PLAN YOUR TRIP NOW TO RIDE IN OUR BEAUTIFUL BACKCOUNTRY KNOWING THAT YOU CAN: STAY IN OUR RV PARKS/HOTELS/MOTELS, EAT IN OUR RESTAURANTS, VISIT THE HERITAGE MUSEUM, AND SHOP TO YOUR HEART’S DELIGHT.
 MORE INFORMATION AND TOWN STREET MAP TO FOLLOW.
 THE EFFECTIVE DATE WAS SATURDAY, MAY 31, 2014.